Our #SeeTheSigns Advocates Save Lives; You Can Too

 Sara, whose daughter Olivia was diagnosed at 23 months

-Recognizing the warning signs was critical for Sara Krewel of Elkhorn, Wisconsin, when her young daughter began exhibiting symptoms of diabetes.
+Recognizing the signs of diabetes was critical for Sara Krewel of Elkhorn, Wisconsin, when her young daughter began exhibiting symptoms of diabetes.

 Sara knew something was wrong when 23-month old Olivia began losing weight in 2013, though her pediatrician shrugged off concerns.